s0lst1c3/eaphammer/README.md

  - __--methods METHODS__ - Leave this as the default unless you really know what you are doing.
 A comma seperated list of the authentication methods that should be used when the user attempts to connect.
 EAPHammer will attempt to use each of these methods one by one until the victim accepts one.
  - __--phase {1,2}__ - You should probably leave this as the default.

-## VII - ESSID Cloaking
+## IX - ESSID Cloaking

-EAPHammer supports the creation of hidden wireles networks.
+EAPHammer supports the creation of hidden wireless networks.
 Just add one of the following three flags to whatever attack you're performing:

  - __--cloaking full__ - Send empty string as ESSID in beacons and ignore broadcast probes.
  - __--cloaking zeroes__ - Replace all characters in ESSID with ASCII 0 in becaons and ignore broadcast probes.